Borth United F.C.

 The club has regularly competed in the qualifying rounds of the Welsh Cup, most recently in the 2021–22 season.

 History

 There was a Borth team competing in the Aberystwyth Junior League in the 1897–98 season.

 A football club in Borth was founded in 1908, playing at the Ynys Field.

-The current club was founded in 2009, following the previous club folding in 2001.

-In 2014, the club was promoted from the Aberystwyth League, after winning the league title.
+Borth United were founding members of the Aberystwyth & District League in 1934.
+The club folded in 2001.

-In the 2016–17 season, Borth United got promoted to the tier 3 Mid Wales Football League Division One, but finished 16th out of 16 the following season and were relegated to Division Two.
+A new club was founded in 2009.
+In the 2013–14 season, they won the Aberystwyth League title. and were promoted into the Mid Wales Football League Division Two.
+In the 2016–17 season, Borth United were promoted to Division One, but finished 16th out of 16 the following season and were relegated back to Division Two.

 In 2018–19, the club reached the first round of Welsh Cup, losing 2–0 to Llangefni Town.

-In 2020, the club rejoined the Aberystwyth League.
+In 2020, the club left the Mid Wales League.
+They then rejoined the Aberystwyth League.